MP Estate Planning UK

 DIY will vs solicitor

 We guide families through a clear choice: a do-it-yourself route or professional help from a solicitor.
-It is possible to make estate documents without a legal professional, but mistakes are easy and costly.
+It is possible to make a will without a legal professional, but mistakes are easy to make and expensive to fix.

 Safe here means more than having words on paper.
-It means your wishes work in practice when loved ones need them most.
-Poor drafting, wrong witnesses, or unclear wording can send an estate into intestacy or dispute.
+It means your wishes actually work in practice when loved ones need them most.
+Poor drafting, incorrect witnessing, or unclear wording can push an estate into intestacy or spark a dispute that drains the inheritance.

-In this guide we explain when a DIY option is practical, when a solicitor is the smarter choice, and how to decide fast without legal jargon.
-We cover witnesses, executors, property, and probate delays.
-We also show how a simple professional check often prevents costly problems.
+In this guide we explain when a DIY option is practical, when a solicitor is the smarter choice, and how to decide quickly without wading through legal jargon.
+We cover witnessing rules, executors, property ownership, inheritance tax, and probate delays.
+We also show how a relatively modest professional check often prevents problems that cost families thousands of pounds.

 For a detailed comparison and practical steps, see our fuller discussion at can i write my own will or use a solicitor.